 Will the bank charge interest on the balance transfer fee?

-Citi, Discover, Chase and Capital One do not charge interest on any balance transfer fee that may be charge.
+Citi, Discover, Chase and Capital One do not charge interest on any balance transfer fee that may be charged.
 American Express, however, does charge interest on the balance transfer fee.

 What if I request a balance transfer for an amount greater than the credit limit I’m given?
 Will the transfer be granted for a lesser amount, or will it be declined?